 Blackberries for the Home Garden

-If calls to our office are any indication, there is a growing interest in our area to add berry production to home gardens.
-As garden centers are busy stocking their shelves with new plants, this is a good time to discuss some basic guidelines for a successful berry planting.
+Berry production in home gardens continues to be a topic of interest for area gardeners.
+As garden centers are beginning to stock their shelves with new plants, this is a good time to discuss some basic guidelines for a successful berry planting.

 Blackberries, raspberries, and blueberries are often talked about as if they were one and the same-they are not.
 The cultural requirements and weather adaptations are very different for these three species.
 Raspberries do not like our summer heat and are only marginally successful in this area.
 They must have some afternoon shade to stand a chance.
 Blueberries also struggle with Oklahoma heat.
 In addition, blueberries have some specific soil requirements that make them a bit more challenging to grow.
 If you are growing one of these fruits for the first time, do yourself a favor and begin with blackberries.
 If you are ready for a greater garden challenge, we’ll talk about blueberries next week.

 Begin by choosing varieties that have proven themselves in our climate.
-Arkansas plant breeders have developed several plants that work well including Choctaw, Cheyenne, Cherokee, Arapaho, Shawnee, and Navaho.
-Of this group, Navahos have the distinction of being thornless.
-Each of these varieties vary in flavor, plant structure, and ripening dates so it is a good idea to study them in depth before deciding with plants to purchase.
+Arkansas plant breeders have developed several cultivars that work well in our area including Apache, Arapahoe, Cherokee, Cheyenne, Choctaw, Natchez, Navaho, Osage, Ouachita, and Shawnee.
+All are thornless except Cheyenne.
+Each of these vary in flavor, plant structure, and ripening dates so it is a good idea to study them in depth before deciding with plants to purchase.

-Blackberries prefer a lighter soil that has been improved with generous amounts of organic matter.
-If your garden soil could just as easily be used for manufacture of bricks, berries are not going to be healthy without significant soil modification.
-In most cases, a raised planting bed may be your best option.
-As far as a physical location, plants should ideally be located on a slightly north facing slope to aid in frost protection and to help protect from drying southwest winds.
+While blackberries prefer a lighter soil that has been improved with generous amounts of organic matter, the fact that blackberries are considered vigorous weeds in many of our area pastures tell you they can tolerate poor soil.
+This is one of the reasons they are the berry of choice for many Payne County residents.
+As far as a physical location, plants should ideally be located in full sun on a slightly north facing slope to aid in frost protection and to help protect from drying southwest winds.

 Mulching with 3-4 inches of an organic mulch such as pine bark or straw is important not only for improved water management and weed control; it can also reduce excessive suckering as roots are less likely to be injured as tillage is reduced.